guisfons/guisfons/README.md

 # 💫 About Me:
 My name is Guilherme Silva Fonseca, and I'm a front-end web developer in my last semester of Computer Engineering.
 I specialize in building responsive and dynamic websites using WordPress, PHP, HTML, SCSS, and JavaScript.
-Currently, I'm expanding my skill set by learning Next.js and TypeScript to stay at the forefront of modern web development.<br><br>💼 Front-End Web Developer<br>📖 Learning Next.js and TypeScript<br>🎓 Last Semester of Computer Engineering
+Currently, I'm expanding my skill set by learning Next.js and TypeScript to stay at the forefront of modern web development.<br><br>💼 Front-End Web Developer<br>📖 Learning Next.js and TypeScript<br>🎓 Graduation on Computer Engineering

 ## 🌐 Socials: